 Does Genetic Engineering harm or benefit human society?1 5843

 Has vitamin c been produced in a human naturally before?

 Flower position, stem length, and seed shape were three traits that were studied by Mendel.
 Each is controlled by an independently assorting gene.
 If a plant that is heterozygous for all three traits was allowed to self- fertilize, what proportion of the offspring would be expected to show all three dominant phenotypes?

-how was highschool like for a person diagnosed with turner's syndrome? and really difficult subjects?
+how was school like for someone with turner's syndrome?

 how to Create population with sufficient genetic diversity ?